 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pekin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pekin is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Pekin who work in office and administrative support (16.40%), sales jobs (12.00%), and management occupations (7.57%).

-In terms of college education, Pekin is nearly on par with the US average for all cities of 21.84%: 17.64% of adults 25 and older in Pekin have a bachelor's degree or advanced degree.
+The percentage of adults in Pekin who are college-educated is close to the national average for all communities of 21.84%: 19.81% of the adults in Pekin have a bachelor's degree or advanced degree.

 The people who call Pekin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pekin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pekin include Irish, English, Italian, and French .
+Important ancestries of people in Pekin include German, Irish, English, Italian, and European.

 The most common language spoken in Pekin is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and German/Yiddish.